Gajol/ApplicationArchitecture/ARA.md

 - When taking short cuts and delivering code that is not quite right for the programming task of the moment, a development team incurs Technical Debt.
 This debt decreases productivity.
 This loss of productivity is the interest of the Technical Debt. - *[Technical Debt Metaphor - Agile Alliance](https://www.agilealliance.org/introduction-to-the-technical-debt-concept)*

 - Managing technical debt is an increasingly critical aspect of producing cost-effective, timely, and high-quality software products, especially in projects that apply agile methods.
 A delicate balance is needed between the desire to release new software features rapidly to satisfy users and the desire to practice sound software engineering that reduces rework. - [*A Study of Technical Debt - Software Engineering Institute - Carnegie Mellon University*](https://insights.sei.cmu.edu/blog/a-field-study-of-technical-debt/)

-<a name="appendix-definitions-devops"></a>
-## DevOps

-DevOps, the practice of applying developmental best practices such as collective collaboration to infrastructure operations, has been shown to positively impact efficiencies of development and operations teams today, especially in the cloud environment.

-<a name="policy-framework"></a>
-# Policy Framework
-Treasury Board issues a range of policy instruments that are designed to establish mandatory requirements (rules) or voluntary best practices.
-There are three types of mandatory instruments (policies, directives and standards) and two voluntary instruments (guidelines and tools).
-Table 1 provides further definition.
-The decision to put in place a mandatory versus a voluntary instrument depends on the issue being addressed, the management objective, and whether a lack of consistency across government has the potential to create inequities, inefficiencies or risks that would jeopardize the achievement of the policy objective. - [*TBS Foundation Framework*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=13616)

-  Policy
-  : Formal direction that imposes specific responsibilities on departments.
-Policies explain what deputy heads and their officials are expected to achieve.

-  Directive
-  : Formal instruction that obliges departments to take (or avoid) specific action.
-Directives explain how deputy heads' officials must meet the policy objective.

-  Standard
-  : A set of operational or technical measures, procedures or practices for government-wide use.
-Standards provide more detailed information on how managers and functional specialists are expected to conduct certain aspects of their duties.

-  Guideline
-  : A document providing guidance, advice or explanation to managers or functional area specialists.